Kinovea/kinovea-docs/source/capture/hardware/network.rst

 General
 -------

-In order to add a network or IP camera in Kinovea use the **Manual connection** button on the camera tab of the explorer panel.
+In order to add a network or IP camera in Kinovea use the :guilabel:`Manual connection` button on the camera tab of the explorer panel.

 .. image:: /images/capture/manualconnection.png

 This dialog brings the configuration options described below.
-The same options are available later by clicking on the **Configure camera** button in the capture screen.
+The same options are available later by clicking on the :guilabel:`Configure camera` button in the capture screen.

 Configuration
 -------------

 .. image:: /images/capture/config-network.png

 The values for the options depend on the particular brand of network camera and your own network configuration.
-The most important setting is the Final URL, this is the URL used by Kinovea to connect to the camera stream.
+The most important setting is the :guilabel:`Final URL`, this is the URL used by Kinovea to connect to the camera stream.

-Clicking the **Test** button will try to connect to the camera and report success or failure.
+Clicking the :guilabel:`Test` button will try to connect to the camera and report success or failure.

 Smartphones
 -----------